Sermon #68 Series: Matthew

 Our Lord teaches us plainly that these things will not happen while time shall stand.
 Troublous times lie before us.
 Heresies and persecutions will continue to abound.
 Doors that are now opened to us may soon be shut.
 These are the facts plainly revealed in these verses.
 But there are other lessons here, too.

-5. We must persevere and endure all these things in faith. — “But he that shall endure unto the end, the same shall be saved” (v.13).
+V. Fifth, We must persevere and endure all these things in faith (v.13).

-7. It is the duty, responsibility, and privilege of God’s people to preach the gospel in all the world. — “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (v.14).
+VII.
+Seventh, It is the duty, responsibility, and privilege of God’s people to preach the gospel in all the world (v.14).